 (* Well they should be – let’s politely ignore the fact that my arms jerk the handlebars around when I’m out of the saddle, desperately trying to keep going up a steep incline.)

 It’s worth giving at least some thought to making that transfer of effort as efficient as possible.

 Furtherly, a poor choice of pedal can cause or exacerbate injury.
-My long-running knee pain saga (which concluded happily last July) certainly wasn’t helped by using the wrong sort of pedal (the wrong one for me at least).
+My long-running knee pain saga (of which you can read more here) certainly wasn’t helped by using the wrong sort of pedal (the wrong one for me at least).

 Pedals come in all shapes and sizes (within reason).
 Let’s keep it simple and say there are three main types: